PeterM45/PeterM45/README.md

 Software Developer
 ------------------

-I am an 18-year-old software developer with a strong passion for coding.
+I am a 19-year-old software developer with a strong passion for coding.

 * 🌍  I'm based in Toronto, Canada
 * 🖥️  See my portfolio at [My Website](https://mangialardi.dev)